-Ke Alaula Therapeutic Community (TC): 50 beds.
-The program is operated by Hina Mauka through a purchase of service agreement with the PSD and is located within the WCCC facility.
+Ke Alaula Therapeutic Community (TC): 50 beds

+The program is operated by Hina Mauka through a purchase of service agreement with the Department of Public Safety and is located within the WCCC.
 The program is an intensive long-term, 9 to 12 month therapeutic community.